nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/g5lvfpkct6g.md

 from matplotlib import pyplot as plt

 from numpy import *
-from uncertainties import ufloat, unumpy  # these are extensions of  floating point numbers and arrays
+from uncertainties import ufloat, unumpy  # these are extensions of numpy floating point numbers and arrays

 filename = 'Calibration_650nm.csv'
 angle_data, V_pd_data = loadtxt(filename, delimiter = ',', skiprows = 1, usecols = (1, 2), unpack = True)